Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/2 - Working With the Web/3 - Animations/README.md

 ##### Contest

+summary

+The "Contest" app allows users to enter their email address to enter a contest and win a prize.
+If they attempt to submit without providing an email address, the app uses animations to highlight the text field and alert the user that it needs to be completed to enter the contest.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/9a5645bd-ff91-4c91-bf71-bc3f6ddf7379

 In this code, a class named `ViewController` is defined, which inherits from `UIViewController.` View Controllers in iOS are responsible for the management of the user interface and view logic.